 Back to home page

 This page demonstrates audio source separation from deformable arrays, in which microphones can move relative to the sound sources and also relative to each other.
 Five simultaneous speech sources were separated using arrays of 11 moving microphones and a time-invariant beamformer.
 The beamformer was designed based on the full-rank second-order statistics of training data from each source.
-The method will be explained in a future paper.

 The speech data used in this experiment was taken from the VCTK corpus and played through five loudspeakers in the Illinois Augmented Listening Laboratory.
 The data was captured by 11 microphones placed on a mannequin or human subject, as shown below.
 The human subject moved in different ways during each recording.